Secret Server Performance and Sizing Guide

 Web UI Traffic

-Interactive user sessions.
+These are interactive user sessions.

-Performance: A single web node (for instance, m5.large) handles ≈1,000–2,000 UI requests per sec for light use (for instance, credential vault).
-Heavy feature use (for instance, reports, searches, dashboards) reduces throughput by 30–50%.
+Performance: A single web node (for example, m5.large) handles ~1,000–2,000 UI requests/sec for light use (for instance, credential vault).
+Heavy feature use (for example, reports, searches, dashboards) reduces throughput by 30–50%.

 Guidance: